Download technical descriptions of OneSpin products and apps

 OneSpin® 360 SystemC/C++ Extension™

-High-Level Synthesis (HLS) transforms algorithmic and potentially untimed design models often written in SystemC and C++ to fully timed Register Transfer Level (RTL) design blocks.
-The primary verification requirement is to allow thorough verification of algorithmic code prior to synthesis, in order to ensure that the abstract algorithm implementation is tested and fully optimized against the original specification, as well as avoiding long debug cycles.
+High-level synthesis (HLS) transforms algorithmic and potentially untimed design models, often written in SystemC and C++, to fully timed register transfer level (RTL) design blocks.
+The primary verification requirement is enabling thorough verification of algorithmic code prior to synthesis, in order to ensure that the abstract algorithm implementation is tested and fully optimized against the original specification, while avoiding long debug cycles.